 When it comes to being able to discover Cuba, I have to give credit to President Clinton.
 The “People to People” program started in his administration does foster “meaningful interactions between you and individuals in Cuba.”
 It’s also the only way sixteen other Americans and I could legally visit.
 Continue reading →

 So your child has been clamoring for months, if not years, and you’re still not sure it’s the right time for that first mobile device.
-You are wise to think it over carefully because a giving a smartphone has more strings attached than the most sought-after pair of sneakers.
-Thankfully, there are a few smartphone alternatives that can kids can use a cellphone trainers, which you’ll see below.
+You are wise to think it over carefully because a phone has more strings attached than the most sought-after pair of sneakers.

 For some kids, a phone is needed at an early age to keep in touch as they transfer between caregivers.
 But if your child is always under the watchful eye of an adult (at home, on the bus, or in school), having a phone may be more of a want than a need.